SCF Impact Measurement

 Measuring the impact of SCF-funded activity

-SCF impact measures are simple rating scales for student engagement and well-being, reflecting SCF aims.
+SCF impact measures are simple scales which rate student engagement and well-being, reflecting SCF aims.
 We ask a selection of schools and colleges to carry them out with a sample of autistic students before starting SCF-funded activity, and then again afterwards.

 All SCF impact measures have been trialled in schools and colleges so we know they are easy to understand, quick to carry out and that they yield useful information.